Welcome to the FWEA –

 Each WEA has a commitment to the advancement, encouragement and provision of continuing and community education that promotes a just and equitable society, in accordance with Te Tiriti o Waitangi, however each WEA differ in the kinds of courses and classes they offer.
 In West Auckland, the Waitakere WEA is called WEST – West Auckland Enterprise Skills and Training, and it’s focus is on supporting economic wellbeing in the community through programmes that support employability, growing income and saving money.
 In Invercargill the Southland WEA is called Southland Education and it’s focus is on…

-There are six WEA in New Zealand:
+There are seven WEA in New Zealand:

 WEA Book Discussion Scheme